WushR00M-Studios/Sunrise-Documentation/README.md

-# Sunrise Datapack Wiki
+# Sunrise Documentation Repository
-Your stop for how to make datapacks for Sunrise!
+This repo allows for documentation of various aspects of Sunrise, for the community and the team at WushR00M Studios!

-Click the wiki icon at the top of your GitHub page!
+If you're looking for the Sunrise Datapacks Wiki, you can visit it here by clicking on the *Wiki* icon at the topbar of the page.
 (or auto-redirect to it using https://www.wushroomstudios.com/sunrise/wiki)